erwinmatijsen/django-markdownify/docs/source/settings.rst

 Enable Markdown Extensions
 --------------------------
-`Markdown <https://pypi.python.org/pypi/Markdown>`_ is extensible with extensions.
+`Python-Markdown <https://python-markdown.github.io/>`_ is extensible with extensions.
 To enable one or more extensions, add ``MARKDOWNIFY_MARKDOWN_EXTENSIONS`` to your ``settings.py``.
 For example::